CMSCompOps/OpsSpace/README.rst

 Any non-zero exit code of this script will cause Travis CI to report the build as failed.
 The test is triggered by each push, pull request, and merge.

+The style guide for the tests is not so strict.
+Good tests should be written and forgotten.
+In the event of a failure though, it should be possible for someone else to figure out what went wrong from the log files.

 The CMSCompOps group's OpsSpace is already set up to run these tests automatically.
 To run tests in another package, a file called ``.travis.yml`` should be created in the repository's root directory.
 The most basic example of this file would have the following contents::